 #8 Smallest Shark in the World: Green Lanternshark

-The green lanternshark (Etmopterus virens) is the first small shark to make our list, and the largest recorded specimen maxes out at 10.2 inches in length.
+The green lanternshark (Etmopterus virens) is the smallest shark in the world to make our list, and the largest recorded specimen maxes out at 10.2 inches in length.
 They live in the Northwestern Atlantic Ocean, Central Atlantic Ocean, Gulf of Mexico, and the Caribbean Sea.
 Males of the species tend to average around 7 inches long, and females are larger at 9 inches.
 Meanwhile, baby green lantern sharks are around 3.5 inches and are called pups.

 Despite its small size, this shark attacks much larger prey by ganging up on them.
 Squid and octopus are a favorite food source, and some green lanternsharks have been found with eyes and beaks in their stomachs that were so large they would have had to distend their jaws to even swallow them.
 These sharks are bioluminescent and typically live below 1,200 feet all the way down to depths of 3,000 feet.